Dreaming381/Latios-Framework-Documentation/Core/Collection and Managed Struct Components.md

 they must be fetched indirectly by their Entity.
 To query for these components, query for the nested `ExistComponent` of the specific component type you are looking for.
-This is a zero-sized component, and it is safe to query it as read-only, even if you intend to write the collection component or managed struct component.
+This is a zero-sized component, and it is safe to query it as read-only, even if you intend to write to the collection component or managed struct component.

 Collection components and managed struct components can be fetched or set